Salima-Bourbia/multitask-cnn-nrsiqa_2021/README.md

 # CopulaCNN

-PyTorch 0.4.0 implementation of the following paper:
+This project is a demonstration of the following paper which is implemented with PyTorch 0.4.0 :
 Bourbia Salima, Ayoub Karine, Aladine Chetouani, Mohammed El Hassouni, A MULTI-TASK CONVOLUTIONAL NEURAL NETWORK FOR BLIND STEREOSCOPICIMAGE QUALITY ASSESSMENT USING NATURALNESS ANALYSIS// LINK